Jach/lisp-refactoring/README.md

 He stresses the importance of having a test suite to give you extra confidence that you haven't inadvertently broken anything.
 This is useful even in Java.
-Fowler says, if the code you want to refactor isn't covered by tests, then the first thing you should do is add tests.
+If the code you want to refactor isn't covered by tests, Fowler says, then the first thing you should do is add tests.

 Now, I think that's all fine, and I think a good test suite helps refactoring